neuefische/wd-flipped-classroom-curriculum/sessions/accessibility/challenges-accessibility.md

 > ❗️ Start your active learning journey by clicking [here](https://web-active-learning.vercel.app/documents/accessibility).

-## Quiz App Project Continuation
+## Personal Website Continuation

 (difficulty: 🔥🔥)

-Continue working on your Quiz App project and enhance its accessibility.
+Continue working on your Personal Website and enhance its accessibility.
 Below are some ideas to guide your progress:

 - Ensure that semantic HTML is used wherever possible.
 - Verify that all interactive elements have an accessible name.
 For instance, an icon that the user can click might still lack an accessible name.